- Inflation is running high, so it makes sense to review your spending to see if there’s any fat to be trimmed.

 How's your credit?
 Good credit can help you qualify for lower interest rates to help finance things like cars, homes, and other necessities.
 It can also help you get lower car insurance premiums.
 To start, know your credit score: annualcreditreport.com offers a free review every year.
 Check with your credit card company; they may also provide free access to your FICO score.
 Here are some credit card tips to consider.

 Need help with student loans?
-The CARES Act suspends payments on federal student loans for 6 months and waives any interest on the loans for 6 months through the end of September 2020.
+The CARES Act suspends payments on federal student loans and waives any interest on the loans through the end of August 2022.
+You may continue to pay down principal and benefit from the 0% interest rate.
 See tips for parents and students to understanding, managing, and paying off student loans.

 Estate planning and other important paperwork

 If you do not have complex planning needs, a basic estate plan can be completed online in approximately 1 to 3 hours and may cost less than $1,000 in legal fees.
 Consider using the Fidelity Estate Planner®, a free online tool for Fidelity customers that you can use to collect and organize information that you can then share with an attorney for your estate plan.